p2panda/handbook/website/docs/03-networking/replication.md

 """
 type EntryAndPayload {
   """
-  Get the entry
+  get the entry
   """
   entry: Entry!

   """
-  Get the payload
+  get the payload
   """
   payload: Payload
 }

 type EntryAndPayloadConnection {
   """
-  Information to aid in pagination.
+  information to aid in pagination
   """
   pageInfo: PageInfo!

   """
-  A list of edges.
+  a list of edges.
   """
   edges: [EntryAndPayloadEdge]
 }

 """
-An edge in a connection.
+An edge in a connection
 """
 type EntryAndPayloadEdge {
   """
-  The item at the end of the edge
+  the item at the end of the edge
   """
   node: EntryAndPayload!

   """
-  A cursor for use in pagination
+  a cursor for use in pagination
   """
   cursor: String!
 }

-type EntryArgsResponse {
-  logId: String!
-  seqNum: String!
-  backlink: String
-  skiplink: String
-}

 """
-Information about pagination in a connection
+information about pagination in a connection
 """
 type PageInfo {
   """
-  When paginating backwards, are there more items?
+  when paginating backwards, are there more items?
   """
   hasPreviousPage: Boolean!

   """
-  When paginating forwards, are there more items?
+  when paginating forwards, are there more items?
   """
   hasNextPage: Boolean!

   """
-  When paginating backwards, the cursor to continue.
+  when paginating backwards, the cursor to continue
   """
   startCursor: String

   """
-  When paginating forwards, the cursor to continue.
+  when paginating forwards, the cursor to continue
   """
   endCursor: String
 }